KonaTeam/kona-api/sections/responses.md

 Responses
 ========

 All resources are represented as JSON objects and are wrapped in an array.
+Each entity has a unique integer identifier "id".
+All DateTime values are represented as Unix epoch.

 Get resource
 ------------